emacsmirror/dwin/README.md

        :config
 	   (global-set-key (kbd "C-<f11>") #'dwin-switch-to-emacs-or)
    ```
+   In your window manager's shortcut settings, e.g.,
-   In ⚙️ KDE/System Settings/Shortcuts you have to add the shortcut key
+   in ⚙️ KDE/System Settings/Shortcuts you have to add the shortcut key
    - `Ctrl-f11` to `etc/bin/dwin-emacs`,

    Then with `<f11>` you can switch from emacs to firefox and